 - 4.4.1.1.
 Each standard Race series will be divided into 10 competition divisions, grouping drivers of similar skill level in competition for the remainder of the season.
 Any standard series open to holders of rookie competition licenses shall include an eleventh division for any rookie license holders participating in that series. - 4.4.1.2.
-At the beginning of the third race week of each season, the iRacing.com system will automatically partition each series into 10 (or 11 when appropriate) competition divisions based on the number of drivers who have competed in that series during the first two race weeks and the range of their current iRatings. - 4.4.1.3.
+At the beginning of each season, the iRacing.com system will automatically partition each series into 10 (or 11 when appropriate) competition divisions based on the previous season ending iRatings across iRacing.com. - 4.4.1.3.
 Drivers will be assigned to divisions based on their current iRating. - 4.4.1.4.
-Drivers who have not participated in any official sessions during the first two weeks of the season will not be assigned to a division until they have completed an official session.

-4.4.1.5.
 Non-standard series (e.g., four-week rookie series) will not be segmented into divisions, unless otherwise stated in series-specific supplemental regulations.